-The Connection Charging Statement provides the basis of charges for the provision of a connection whilst the Connection Charging Methodology describes the methodology under which Customers will be charged for a connection to the Distribution System belonging to Western Power Distribution (South West) PLC.
+The Connection Charging Statement provides the basis of charges for the provision of a connection whilst the Connection Charging Methodology describes the methodology under which Customers will be charged for a connection to Western Power Distribution (West Midlands).
 We are a Licensed Distribution Network Operator (LDNO).